No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Whether you'll need to leave.
 If there's any chance you'll outgrow the platform or need to migrate, code export matters enormously.
 Gartner research shows 83% of data migration projects either fail outright or blow past their budgets.
 A genuine export path isn't a theoretical nice-to-have - it's insurance.

-Match the scenario to the tool
+Match the scenario to the low-code AI platforms

 Marketing site or content hub → Webflow.
 Design control, CMS tooling, managed hosting, and frontend code export for backup.